 The elective courses in the program along with the master thesis enables students to specialize with profound knowledge in certain areas.
 Examples of recommended specialization areas are software architecture, software modelling, software quality assurance, software product and process management, and software entrepreneurship.

-Prerequisites: Programming courses (at least 7,5 cr.), Algorithms and/or Data structures (at least 7,5 cr.) and Basic software engineering/Software engineering project (at least 7,5 cr.)
+Prerequisites: Programming courses (at least 7,5 credits), Algorithms and/or Data structures (at least 7,5 credits) and Basic software engineering/Software engineering project (at least 7,5 credits)

 Preferable course experience: Mathematical statistics, Discrete mathematics and Model driven software development.

 The most common and important scores that are accepted are

 IELTS (academic training), 6.5 (with no part of the test below 5.5)

 TOEFL (Internet based): 90 (with a minimum of 20 on the written part)

 TOEFL (paper based): 575 (with a minimum of 4.5 on the written part)